 Decanting is often considered one of the trickier elements of wine service and enjoyment.
-Several debates have long raged about the appropriate times and methods to decant, and even which wines benefit and which others don’t from the process.
-In its shortest terms, the process of decanting involves moving a liquid (in this case wine) from one container, usually the bottle it was purchased in, into another container.
-The reasons to decant are somewhat basic-- to remove sediment that may have accumulated in the bottle of an older wine during aging, and to introduce oxygen to the wine in order to allow the wine to bloom and further express itself.
+In its shortest terms, the process of decanting involves moving a liquid from one container, usually the bottle it was purchased in, into another container.
+Several debates have long raged about the appropriate times and methods to decant, and even which wines benefit from the process.
+The reasons to decant are somewhat basic—to remove sediment that may have accumulated in the bottle of an older wine during aging and to introduce oxygen to the wine in order to allow the wine to bloom and further express itself.

 Decanting Young Wines

 Depending on the type of occasion, the decanting process may be as simple or as ornate as the host chooses.
 The first step to decanting is to determine the age and style of wine to be served well in advance of service.

 If the wine to be consumed is within 1 to 3 years of the vintage on the label, it is considered a young wine and should be decanted by vigorously introducing oxygen.
 This rapid approach to pouring wine best approximates a waterfall and exposes the wine to the maximum amount of air in the shortest period of time, allowing the tannins to soften and the more complex aromas to appear.

 First, collect the decanting vessel and bottle to be served along with a clean hand towel.
 Carefully open the bottle so as not to introduce any cork particles to the wine—though if the cork fails, this may be easily removed with a clean funnel and strainer.
 Secondly, pour the wine into the decanting vessel, allowing the wine to splash about the bottom and sides of the decanter and vigorously swirl the decanter to continue introducing oxygen to the wine.
 The swirling may continue for several minutes or could be conducted periodically over the course of consumption to aid in aeration and expression.
 After swirling, use the decanter to serve into appropriate glassware.